HyoungsungKim/Studying-ethereum/study-in-geth/docs/(For-lecture)Build-private-network-and-test.md

 >
 ```

-At last line, you can see console pointer(>). there are some lines we need to check
+At last line, you can see console pointer(>).

+There are some lines of the box above that we need to check

 ```
 INFO [08-06|21:27:43.904] Initialised chain configuration          config="{ChainID: 12345 Homestead: 0 DAO: <nil> DAOSupport: false EIP150: <nil> EIP155: 0 EIP158: 0 Byzantium: <nil> Constantinople: <nil>  Petersburg: <nil> Engine: unknown}"